What is Cache?

 WP Super Cache is another popular WordPress caching plugin. it’s free and comes highly recommended by many of the highest WordPress hosting companies.

-WP Super Cache plugin includes all recommended caching features that you simply will got to speed up your website.
+WP Super plugin includes all recommended caching features that you simply will got to speed up your website.
 This includes gzip compression, page cache, cache pre-loading, CDN support, advanced cache preload, and more.

 It includes a comprehensive settings section with a separate tab for straightforward setup.
 For detailed instructions, see our article on the way to install and found out WP Super Cache plugin.